Homebuyer’s dictionary: Must-know terms for every stage of buying a home

 Appraisal—An informed estimate of a home’s value, generally done by an independent, professional licensed appraiser and typically required and ordered by the lender in conjunction with the mortgage application.

 Closing costs—Also known as settlement costs, these are the costs incurred when getting a mortgage.
 They might include attorney fees, preparation and title search fees, discount points, appraisal fees, title insurance and credit report charges.
 They are typically 2 to 5 percent of your loan amount and are often paid at closing or just before.
-You can estimate closing costs in advance using Bank of America’s calculator.
+You can using Bank of America’s calculator.

 Escrow—Funds deposited with a third party and held until a specific date is reached and/or a specific condition is met.
 For example, when you make an offer on a home, your earnest money deposit may be held in an escrow account until closing.
 Some lenders may require borrowers to establish an escrow account at closing comprised of future tax and insurance payments.
 The loan servicer then makes your property tax and insurance payments on your behalf.